Pea vs Whey Protein (Which is Best for You?)

 This plant-based powerhouse requires no second thoughts before consumption and eliminates the worry about uncomfortable symptoms like gas or bloating that some people experience with Whey.

-In contrast, whey protein is derived from dairy.
 It can cause undesirable reactions in lactose-intolerant users despite being highly effective for muscle growth due to its complete amino acid profile.

-The takeaway?
 If you're battling allergies or intolerances while trying to reach your fitness goals, pea protein should top your shopping list!

 Digestion and absorption rates